Your guests won’t be able to take their eyes off of these homemade cupcakes decorated to look like bloodshot eyeballs!

 Halloween is a really festive holiday.
 Like Christmas, people enjoy going all out, from decorations to food.
 One of the biggest differences is that food for Halloween entertaining is made to look fun.
 Cupcakes are something many people enjoy, and they are great for parties.
-These Bloodshot Eyeball Cupcakes will be the life of the party.
+These homemade cupcakes decorated to look like bloodshot eyeballs will be the life of the party, your guests won’t be able to take their eyes off of them.
+(Pun intended.)
 Here’s the instructions how to make them.

 Bloodshot Eyeball Cupcakes

 - 1 3/4 cup flour

 - 2 cup sugar

 - 1 1/2 tsp baking soda

 - 1 tsp salt

 - 2 tsp vanilla